modernish/modernish/README.md

   substitutions) are ignored if a function by the same name exists in the main shell, so the wrong function is executed. `unset -f` is also silently ignored. ksh93 (all current versions as of November 2018) has this bug.
   It only applies to non-forked subshells.
-Workaround: force the subshell to fork with `ulimit -t unlimited 2>/dev/null`.
+See `NONFORKSUBSH`.
 * `BUG_HDOCBKSL`: Line continuation using *b*ac*ksl*ashes in expanding
   *h*ere-*doc*uments is handled incorrectly. (zsh up to 5.4.2)
 * `BUG_HDOCMASK`: Here-documents (and here-strings, see `HERESTRING`) use